-League City is a decidedly white-collar city, with fully 85.08% of the workforce employed in white-collar jobs, well above the national average.
+Unlike some cities, League City isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in League City are a mix of both white- and blue-collar jobs.
 Overall, League City is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in League City who work in management occupations (15.00%), sales jobs (10.87%), and office and administrative support (10.31%).
+There are especially a lot of people living in League City who work in management occupations (14.46%), healthcare (10.66%), and sales jobs (10.57%).

 Also of interest is that League City has more people living here who work in computers and math than 95% of the places in the US.

-League City is one of the most well-educated cities in the nation.
-44.71% of adults in League City have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of League City ranks among the highest in the nation.
+Of the 25-and-older adult population in League City, 47.24% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The most common language spoken in League City is English.
 Other important languages spoken here include Spanish and Arabic.